mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp16.png)

  f.
-Update the configuration parameters for Loadbalancer / listeners
+Update the configuration parameters for Loadbalancer

+  update the Process - deafult port  to 8000

+  Add a new process for the backend with port 5200

+  insert a new listener for the backend process created.

  ![](https://github.com/Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/blob/main/images/16.EBcreateasampleapp14.png)